 8. Fuel Storage (514.3(B)(3))

-This section in the NEC 2017 tells you that the fuel tank must be separated from the public; including public lines and buildings that may also be on the property.
+This section in the national electric code tells you that the fuel tank must be separated from the public; including public lines and buildings that may also be on the property.
 The new requirements are very specific, so make sure to pay attention!

 9. Performance Testing (GFPE)(230.95(C))